CrazyRedMachine/WavepassReader/README.md

 The official konami keypad is a 4+3 pin matrix.
 On the central connector, only 7 of the 10 pin are populated :

-xabcxxdefg
+ABCDxxEFGx

-Pins a b c are for columns 1 2 3 while pins d e f g are for rows 4 3 2 1.
+Pins E F G are for columns 1 2 3 while pins A B C D are for rows 4 3 2 1.

 If you don't have a konami 10-key, you can use any kind of 4+3 matrix keypad, as long as you rewire it to the correct pins.